-Located along the river Kabini Kuruva Island or Kuruvadweep is an awesome island covered with dense forest region.
+Located along the river Kabini Kuruva Island or Kuruvadweep is an awesome island covered with dense forest regions.
 It is situated in the district of Wayanad in the southern state of India, Kerala.
 The island inhabits a wide range of various species of birds and plants.
 Some of the plants and trees are useful herbs and is used in making medicine.
 The region is full of greeneries with passages of streams flowing through the forest.
 The entire area which is spread over a huge land looks evergreen and reflects the wild beauty of nature.
-Due to its evergreen beauty tourists from far off places are attracted towards the island.
+Due to its evergreen beauty tourists from far-off places are attracted to the island.
 It is the most visited and the best place in the district of Wayanad where you could get very close to nature.

 When to visit

 You need to know about the best time to visit as the island cannot be accessed all through the year.
-Heavy rains create floods in the region and the water level rises above danger level.
-So you have to make plans accordingly when the monsoon goes way and the winter arrives.
-The time between mid Decembers to April is regarded as the best time to visit when the stream flows in a gentle manner and you would just like to enjoy it on bamboo boats.
+Heavy rains create floods in the region and the water level rises above the danger level.
+So you have to make plans accordingly when the monsoon goes way and winter arrives.
+The time between mid-December to April is regarded as the best time to visit when the stream flows in a gentle manner and you would just like to enjoy it on bamboo boats.

 Exploring the Island

 Buses ply from Mananthavady to the island at frequent intervals, the distance between which is just 15 km.
-It is located at a distance of 40 km from Kalpetta and this is the place from where you need to take permit to enter the forest region.
+It is located at a distance of 40 km from Kalpetta and this is the place from where you need to take permission to enter the forest region.
 The nearby railway station is quite far away which is 99 km away named as, Kozhikode.
 And the nearby Airport is Calicut International Airport at a distance of 119 km.

 Where to stay